-The following table sets forth the compensation for our CEO and the average compensation for our other named executive officers ("Other NEOs") for 2021, 2022, and 2023 (each, a "Covered Year"), each as reported in the Summary Compensation Table ("SCT") and with certain adjustments to reflect the "compensation actually paid" to such individuals, as calculated in accordance with rules adopted by the SEC in August 2022.
-"Compensation actually paid" does not reflect amounts actually realized by our CEO and Other NEOs, and may be higher or lower than the amounts, if any, that are ultimately realized by such individuals.
+The following table sets forth the compensation for our CEO and the average compensation for our other named executive officers ("Other NEOs") for 2022, 2023, and 2024 (each, a "Covered Year"), each as reported in the Summary Compensation Table ("SCT") and with certain adjustments to reflect the "compensation actually paid" to such individuals, as calculated in accordance with rules adopted by the SEC in August 2022.
+"Compensation actually praid" does not reflect amounts actually realized by our CEO and Other NEOs, and may be higher or lower than the amounts, if any, that are ultimately realized by such individuals.
 The Compensation Committee did not consider "compensation actually paid", as defined by the SEC, when making its executive compensation decisions for the Covered Years.
 Please see the Compensation Discussion and Analysis section in this Proxy Statement for a discussion of the Compensation Committee's philosophy, objectives, and practices when making executive compensation decisions.

 The table below also provides information for each Covered Year on our cumulative total shareholder return ("TSR") and the cumulative TSR of our peer group (with each such TSR determined for the period commencing on our initial public offering registration date on March 22, 2021 (the "IPO Registration Date")), our net (loss) income and our Adjusted EBITDA.
-We selected Adjusted EBITDA as our "most important financial performance measure" used to link "compensation actually paid" to our CEO and Other NEOs to our performance for 2023, because (i) we use this measure to assess our operating performance and the operating leverage in our business and (ii) our annual performance-based bonuses for our CEO and Other NEOs for 2023 were paid out at 103% of the target level based on achieving an Adjusted EBITDA loss of \$18 million.
+We selected Adjusted EBITDA as our "most important financial performance measure" used to link "compensation actually paid" to our CEO and Other NEOs to our performance for 2024, because (i) we use this measure to assess our operating performance and the operating leverage in our business and (ii) our annual performance-based bonuses for our CEO and Other NEOs for 2024 were paid out at 128% of the target level based on achieving an Adjusted EBITDA of \$36.8 million (after also taking into account GAAP revenue).
 We define Adjusted EBITDA as net income (loss), adjusted to exclude: depreciation and amortization; stock-based compensation expense; interest (income) expense; other (income) expense, net; provision for income taxes; and other one-time, non-recurring items, when applicable, such as acquisition-related and restructuring expenses.
-We used Adjusted EBITDA as the key performance metric for our 2023 annual performance-based bonuses; please see the section of our Compensation Discussion and Analysis entitled "2023 Executive Compensation Program-Annual Performance-Based Bonus Program."
+We used Adjusted EBITDA as the key performance metric for our 2024 annual performance-based bonuses; please see the section of our Compensation Discussion and Analysis entitled "2024 Executive Compensation Program.-Annual Performance-Based Bonus Program."

+ACV AUCTIONS

+VALUE OF INITIAL FIXED \$100 INVESTMENT BASED ON:

-ACV AUCTIONS 2024 PROXY STATEMENT AND NOTICE OF ANNUAL MEETING OF STOCKHOLDERS itial Fixed \$100 ment Based on: Fiscal Year SCT Total for CEO (\$) Compensation Actually Paid to CEO (\$)(1)(2) SCT Average Total for Other NEOs (\$)(3)(5) Average Compensation Actually Paid to Other NEOs (\$)( 2)(4) ACV To Sharehol Reto der Peer Group Total Shareholder Return (\$) (5) Net (loss) Adjusted EBITDA (\$) (7) 2023 6,647,441 11,779,922 3,288,118 6,062,896 \$ 48 \$ 126 (75.3)M (18.2)M 2022 3,290,813 (3,177,416) 1,890,377 (2,353,235) \$ 26 \$ 76 (102.2)M (56.4)M 2021 16,988,089 15,877,491 6,682,921 7,613,487 \$ 60 \$ 126 (78.2)M (44.1)M
+- IOLD OIT.
+FISCAL YEAR SCT TOTAL FOR CEO (\$) COMPENSATION ACTUALLY PAID TO CEO (\$)(1)(2) SCT AVERAGE TOTAL FOR OTHER NEOS (\$)(3)(5) AVERAGE COMPENSATION ACTUALLY PAID TO OTHER NEOS (\$)(2)(4) SHA CV TOTAL AREHOLDER RETURN (\$) TOTAL IAREHOLDER RETURN (\$)(5) NET (LOSS) INCOME (\$)(6) ADJUSTED EBITDA (\$) (7) 2024 7,616,746 12,428,228 4,149,010 6,228,332 \$ 71 \$ 132 (79.7)M 28.1M 2023 6,647,441 11,779,922 3,288,118 6,062,896 \$ 48 \$ 126 (75.3)M (18.2)M 2022 3,290,813 (3,177,416) 1,890,377 (2,353,235) \$ 26 \$ 76 (102.2)M (56.4)M